typelevel/Laika/docs/introduction/intro.md

 Features
 --------

-* Support for Markdown and reStructuredText as input
+* Support for Markdown (incl.
+GitHub Flavored Markdown) and reStructuredText as input

 * Support for HTML, PDF, XSL-FO and AST (for debugging) as output

-* Template-based Site Generation
+* Template-based Site and Book Generation

 * Support for tables of contents, convenient cross-linking between documents and auto-numbering of documents and sections for all